3 Big, Green Reasons To Re-Think Composite Decking.

 While both statements are true, in a way, there’s a little more to them than meets the eye.
 Peeling back a few layers of logic can help builders and customers realize that using tropical hardwood decking species can actually benefit the environment more than using manmade imitations.

 Some manufacturers have attempted to curb this issue by encasing the wood flour core in a pure plastic cap stock.
 This supposed protective measure produces a new issue: The heterogenous construction reacts differently, possibly causing cracking to the shell or separation from the core, further compromising the product’s strength and resilience to weather and moisture.
-In addition, puncturing the thin cap stock exposes the vulnerable inner core to the elements, opening the door to mold and decay.
+In addition, puncturing the thin cap stock exposes the vulnerable inner core to the elements, opening the door to future mold and decay.
 Of course, deck installation itself causes such exposure, reducing the potential for longevity.
 That issue leads to the next major concern: Biodegradability.

 Did you know that composite decking products aren’t biodegradable?
 Once these materials have seen their day, they will spend decades, centuries, and even millennia, populating landfills.
 When major storms hit seaside communities and decks wash away into the ocean, organic materials like lumber will naturally degrade in about 10 years, while composite materials will sink to the bottom and remain — again, for hundreds of years.
-So much for green.
+So much for “going green.”

 Do you know where the plastic materials that comprise composite decking originate?
 Petroleum products such as polypropylene and polyethylene are actually byproducts of the oil industry, arguably the most environmentally unfriendly industry there is!
 The entire composite decking industry actually began as a result of mandates that forced oil companies to find a use for the large amounts of harmful byproducts that result from their manufacturing process.